Checkmarx/kics/docs/configuration-file.md

   "exclude-queries": "exclude queries by providing the query ID", "exclude-results": "exclude results by providing a list of similarity IDs of a result", "log-file": true,
-  "minimal": false,
+  "minimal-ui": false,
   "no-color": false,
   "no-progress": false,
-  "output-formats": "formats in which the result will be exported", "output-path": "directory path to store result in output formats", "path": "path to file or directory to scan", "payload-path": "file path to store source internal representation in JSON format", "queries-path": "path to directory with queries (default ./assets/queries) (default './assets/queries')", "type": "type of queries to use in the scan", "verbose": true
+  "output-path": "directory path to store reports", "path": "path to file or directory to scan", "payload-path": "file path to store source internal representation in JSON format", "preview-lines": 3,
+  "queries-path": "path to directory with queries (default ./assets/queries) (default './assets/queries')", "report-formats": "formats in which the results will be exported (json, sarif)", "type": "type of queries to use in the scan", "verbose": true
 }